input-output-hk/peras-design/docs/reports/tech-report-1.md

 - Finely crafted, demonstrative simulation scenarios are needed for highlighting the value added by Peras.
 - The complexity of the forking, voting, and cool-down in the Peras results highlights the need for capable visualization and analysis tools.
 - More data on CPU usage for various node activities (verifying signatures, forging blocks, etc.) is needed for realistic simulation of node resource usage.
-	- The performance reports being prepared for the Conway HF have some of this information, but it is not quite at the granularity needed for a simulation.
+    - The performance reports being prepared for the Conway era have some of this information, but it is not quite at the granularity needed for a simulation.

 ### Simulator design

 - There is little point in expending the extra effort to develop multi-threaded, parallel network simulations because CPU resources could instead be devoted to the large ensembles of simulations that will be needed for some studies.
     - Furthermore, the Ouroboros security parameter of 2160 blocks limits the duration of interesting simulations.
     - However, A conservative parallel discrete event is feasible to implement if higher performance is needed for the simulation studies.
 - Congestion modeling may require representing all message traffic between nodes (not just blocks, votes, and certificates).
     - However, the March version of the Peras protocol imposes a far lighter network load than the February version.
     - Hence, analytic estimates or ΔQ analyses may be sufficient for assessing the message-traffic overhead resulting from Peras.
 - It would be convenient to be able to start a simulation from an existing chain, instead of from genesis.
 - Non-block and not-vote messages such as those related to the memory pool must be accounted for in congestion.
 - The following detail for event logging is sufficient for analysis and visualization of the simulations.